narensh/rhythmic-souls-ai-v3/DEPLOYMENT.md

 **For Basic Deployment (Current Setup):**
 No environment variables are required for the basic deployment.
 The app will work with mock data.

+**Note:** Authentication is simplified for Vercel deployment.
+Login functionality will redirect to a placeholder page.
+The main site features (search, content viewing, demos) work without authentication.

 **For Full Functionality (Optional):**
 Set these environment variables in your Vercel project settings: